DylanASHillier/chaimltest/README.md

 ## OPT Inference
-Repo for coding challenge done at ChaiML
-Involved doing inference on the new OPT models and trying to make the inference better/more efficient
+Repo for coding challenge done for a job interview Involved doing inference on the new OPT models and trying to make the inference better/more efficient

 ### Model Generation